 This is Taipei’s number one attraction due to its exceptional collection of Chinese art and artifacts.
 Many of the exhibits were once displayed in Beijing’s Forbidden City.
 They were moved to Taiwan in 1933 during the Chinese Civil War.
 The building itself is very impressive set in beautiful gardens at the foot of a hill.
 It contains a vast collection of Chinese treasures including paintings, calligraphy, bronzes, lacquerware, ceramics and jade.
 There are also sculptures, furniture, books and special exhibits.
 They range from Neolithic times to the end of the Chinese dynasties in the early 1900’s.

 Chiang Kai-shek Memorial Hall, Taipei

 The National Chiang Kai-shek Memorial Hall is a national monument and a landmark in Liberty Square which was erected in memory of Chiang Kai-shek, the former President of the Republic of China.
 The monument is surrounded by a park and is framed on the north and south by the National Theater and National Concert Hall.
-It is octagonal in shape and is white in colour with blue tiles and red accents.
+It is octagonal in shape and white in colour with blue tiles and red accents.
 The eight sides represent the Chinese cultural symbol associated with fortune and wealth.
 There are two sets of 89 steps which represent Chiang Kai-shek’s age at the time of his death.
-They lead up to a large bronze statue of him which is protected by military personnel which changes hourly.
+They lead up to a large bronze statue of him which is protected by military personnel and changes hourly.
 Below the hall is a museum documenting his life and career as well as exhibits about Taiwan's history and the Republic of China’s development after moving to Taiwan.